(Article by Rick Delay originally published in The Concertina Wire*, a prison magazine)

 I stepped outside into the sunshine and there by the doorway he quickly launched into a serious barrage of punches and whirling haymakers which I was able to successfully avoid for a while.
 Eventually I got knocked down, and he landed on top of me and began to mercilessly pound me on the face.
 I could only block some of the blows as they continued unabated in rapid succession.

 A normal person will stop hitting when a guy is down; especially when the guy is just shy of sixty years.
 But not this tatted-up sociopath.
 He stepped it up another notch and continued pummeling away.
-After a while of this I figured the kid must be getting tired of me hitting his fists my face, but no, he kicked it yet into another gear.
+After a while of this I figured the kid must be getting tired of me hitting his fists with my face, but no, he kicked it yet into another gear.
 I soon realized – I have never been hit like this in my life.
 On…and on…it went.
 I was surprised that I was still conscious.

 Mercifully, a teacher’s aide by the name of Carl stuck his head out the door and told the guy that an officer was coming.
 (He lied).
 The youngster got up and ran off to the other side of the building, leaving me dazed but relieved that it was over.
 I was happy and amazed that I was okay and felt no pain, not bad for an old guy.
 (I would sadly later learn this was due to the adrenalin rush.)
 I quickly got up and entered the greenhouse feeling happy that I had just experienced the thrashing of my life unscathed.
 Looking at the guys gathered in the greenhouse wearing shocked expressions, I quickly realized something was wrong.
 I looked down at what was now a barely orange shirt shimmering wet with a crimson flow of blood; there was also a trail of blood following, leading to a red Rorschach blot** of blood where I had previously lain on the ground.
 (I could easily read it as a testament to my lack of intelligence in going out to fight in the first place.)
 I looked back at them to see that the focus of their unnerving stares wasn’t the trail of red, but my face.
 I was a bloody mess with a torrent of blood gushing out of my nose.
 Looking downward I could see my nose was an open faucet pouring mi sangria on the ground.